Some Other Place. The Right Place.

 Some Other Place.
 The Right Place. is a novel by Donald Harington which was published in 1973.
 It is a story about growing up and understanding how the world works.
 There are many aspects to life and all must be realized before true growth occurs.

-It was adapted into the film Return in 1985.
+The book was adapted into the film Return in 1985.

 Plot overview

 Diana Stoving seeks out Day Whittacker, the 18-year-old boy whose English teacher claims through hypnotism and age regression is Diana's dead grandfather Daniel Lyam Montross.
 Diana and Day travel together in search of the truth behind the hypnotism and Daniel's life.
 Intermixed with finding truth are unforeseen romances and events leading Diana and Day to unimaginable truths.